-The Company issued options ("Options") to Mr. Lane to purchase 300,000 shares of restricted shares of common stock of the Company at a per share exercise price equal to the stock price listed on the OTCBB market at market close on November 15, 2019.
-The Options vest over three (3) months and expire 10 years from the date of issuance.
-Total fair value of these options at grant date was approximately \$33,000 using the Black-Scholes Option Pricing model with the following assumptions: life of 5.1 years; risk free interest rate of 1.65%; volatility of 138%; and dividend yield of 0%.
-During the year ended December 31, 2019, the Company recognized compensation costs of \$11,000 based on the fair value of Mr. Lane's options that vested.
+Mr. Dickson was granted the right to purchase 100,000 shares of restricted common stock of the Company (the "Options"), each month of his employment as interim CEO during the Term.
+The Options will vest on the 30th day following the date of Grant, provided that Mr. Dickson remains in his role as interim CEO on the vesting date and shall expire ten (10) years from the date of Grant.
+All of the Options shall be priced as of the closing market price of the Company's common stock as reported by the OTCBB on the date of Grant.
+Total fair value of these options at grant date was approximately \$35,000 using the Black-Scholes Option Pricing model with the following assumptions: life of 10 years; risk free interest rate of 0.63% to 0.92%; volatility of 132% to 140%; and dividend yield of 0%.
+During the year ended December 31, 2020, the Company recognized compensation costs of \$35,000 based on the fair value of Mr. Dickson's options that vested.